ttfwang/ttfwang-world_life_expectancy_exploratory_data_analysis/README.md

 2. Run the `data_cleaning.sql` script to clean the data.
 3. Execute the `exploratory_analysis.sql` script to perform exploratory data analysis.

+## Acknowledgment

+This project is a part of the data analytics lesson offered by [Analyst Builder](https://www.analystbuilder.com/courses/mysql-for-data-analytics/lesson/world-life-expectancy-exploratory-data-analysis).

 ## Author

 Tengfei Wang